 The Price is Your Right Design Challenge

-CHIA has recently collaborated with the Massachusetts eHealth Institute (MeHI), the Donaghue Foundation, the Harvard Medical School Department of Health Care Policy, and Freedman HealthCare on an open call for designing healthcare shopper tools to help patients make more informed healthcare decisions.
+CHIA collaborated with the Massachusetts eHealth Institute (MeHI), the Donaghue Foundation, the Harvard Medical School Department of Health Care Policy, and Freedman HealthCare on an open call for designing healthcare shopper tools to help patients make more informed healthcare decisions.
 The challenge, using actual data from both CHIA and the New Hampshire Insurance Department, was to propose an easy-to-use mobile application or website to enable consumers to find information on health cost variation, quality ratings, and provider proximity.

 The Center for Health Information and Analysis (CHIA) is an independent agency whose mission is to increase transparency in the Massachusetts health care system and ensure that policymakers and regulators have access to objective and reliable data.